 As a result, the carbon in sawdust ties up the nitrogen in soil as it decomposes.
 This makes the nitrogen in the soil unavailable for plants.

 According to the Texas A&M University Extension, this lack of nitrogen can last anywhere from several months to several years.
-The time frame depends on the amount of sawdust added to the soil and the soil conditions (moisture, aeration, etc.)
+The time frame depends on the amount of sawdust added to the soil and the soil conditions (including moisture and aeration.)

 Can Sawdust Be Used As Fertilizer?

-No, pure uncomposted sawdust should not be used as a fertilizer.
-As mentioned above, sawdust does not contain a significant amount of nitrogen.
+Pure uncomposted sawdust should not be used as a fertilizer.
+As mentioned above, sawdust does not contain a significant amount of nitrogen (it also contains very little phosphorus or potassium).

 Plants need nitrogen in large amounts for proper growth.
 A lack of nitrogen will lead to chlorosis (yellow) leaves, stunted growth, and other problems in plants.